Big Baller Brand Is Now Selling Lonzo Ball’s Signature Basketball Collection

 LaVar Ball promised his son, Lonzo, would have his own shoe with Big Baller Brand when he entered the NBA.
 However, today’s online unveil revealed not one but three styles bearing the basketball standout’s name.

-The Big Baller Brand unveiled its Zo2 by Lonzo Ball line today, which features three silhouettes: the Zo2 Signature Slides, the Zo2: Wet and the Zo2: Prime.
-All three looks are available for pre-order now, with no refunds or exchanges accepted, scheduled to ship on Nov.
+The Big Baller Brand debuted its Zo2 by Lonzo Ball line today, which features three silhouettes: the Zo2 Signature Slides, the Zo2: Wet and the Zo2: Prime.
+All three looks are available for pre-order now on the brand’s website, with no refunds or exchanges accepted.
+They are scheduled to ship on Nov.
 24.

-The Zo2 Slides are predominantly black, boast a non-slip icy translucent outsole, a microfiber footbed, and feature the soon-to-be NBA rookie’s logo in gold and silver.
+The Zo2 Slides are predominantly black, boast a non-slip icy translucent outsole, a microfiber footbed and feature the soon-to-be NBA rookie’s logo in gold and silver.
 They retail for $220.

 The most expensive drop of the three looks is the Zo2: Wet sneaker.
-The low top shoe, according to the Big Baller Brand website, will come autographed by Lonzo (with a certificate of authenticity) in a clear acrylic case with white LED lighting.
+The low-top shoe, according to the Big Baller Brand website, will come autographed by Lonzo (with a certificate of authenticity) in a clear acrylic case with white LED lighting.
 This package will run you $995.

-Completing the collection: is the Zo2: Prime, which comes with a $495 price tag.
-The low top court-ready shoe is mostly black, features the triple b branding on the heel, and boasts an Ortholight insole and a microfiber python textured upper.
+Completing the collection is the Zo2: Prime, which comes with a $495 price tag.
+The low-top court-ready shoe is mostly black, features the triple-B branding on the heel and boasts an OrthoLite insole and a microfiber python textured upper.

 The elder ball spoke exclusively with Footwear News on Tuesday to state why he’s against shoe sponsorship deals and for partnerships.